shoebsmk/Flutter-chat-claude/chat_app/README.md

    - Run the script, then verify `public.users` exists and is populated

 The script also backfills existing `auth.users` into `public.users` so previously registered users appear.

+4. **Profile Editing Setup:**
+   - Run the profile migration script for profile editing features:
+   - Open `chat_app/supabase_profile_migration.sql`
+   - Copy the contents into Supabase → SQL → New query
+   - Run the script to add `avatar_url`, `bio`, and `updated_at` columns
+   - This also creates the `profile-pictures` storage bucket with proper policies

 ### Optional: Enable RLS for `public.users`